chevron-up

 Biographical studies

 Marx, Karl Friedrich Heinrich: Zum Andenken an Johann Friedrich Blumenbach: eine Gedächtniss-Rede gehalten in der Sitzung der Königlichen Societät der Wissenschaften den 8.
 Februar 1840; digitised version.
 Göttingen : Druck und Verlag der Dieterichschen Buchhandlung, 1840. – K. F. H. Marx (1796–1877) was Blumenbach’s physician and confidant.
 He probably had access to some of Blumenbach’s private papers, which he cites – alongside his personal recollections – in his obituary.
 The style of the „Gedächtniss-Rede“ is sometimes almost hagiographic.
-It is important, because it has information about Blumenbach’s personality, which is not available elsewhere.
-It also illustrates the reception history of Blumenbach, showing the assessment of Blumenbach’s achievements around 1840.
-Cf. by contrast e.g. the short, critical account of Blumenbach in the memoirs of the diplomat Piter Poel (1760–1837), who had no personal or professional connection with Blumenbach: Bilder aus vergangener Zeit, nach Mittheilungen aus großentheils ungedruckten Familienpapieren.
+It is, however, important, because it has information about Blumenbach’s personality, which is not available elsewhere.
+Cf. also e.g. the short, critical account of Blumenbach as a person in the memoirs of the diplomat Piter Poel (1760–1837), who had no private or professional connection with Blumenbach: Bilder aus vergangener Zeit, nach Mittheilungen aus großentheils ungedruckten Familienpapieren.
 Erster Theil (1760–1787).
 Hamburg: Agentur des Rauhen Hauses, 1884, p.
 267–270; digitised version.
+Marx’ “Gedächtniss-Rede” is also a document of the reception history of Blumenbach, showing the assessment of Blumenbach’s achievements around 1840.
+Thirty years later August Heinrich Rudolph Grisebach gave a far more critical assessment of Blumenbach’s scientific achievements and his – according to Grisebach partially unfavourable – role in the development of Göttingen university (“Blumenbach” in: Rocholl, Rudolf (Hg.): Göttinger Professoren: ein Beitrag zur deutschen Cultur- und Literärgeschichte in acht Vorträgen.
+Gotha: Perthes, 1872, pp. 139–165; digital copy).
+Cf. in contrast, for example, the relativisation of Grisebach’s assessments by the Göttingen librarian (and in later times race theorist) Ludwig Schemann (Schopenhauer-Briefe.
+Leipzig: Brockhaus, 1893, pp. 467–468; digital version), again twenty years later.

 Ehlers, Ernst: Göttinger Zoologen.
 In: Festschrift zur Feier des hundertfünfzigjährigen Bestehens der Königlichen Gesellschaft der Wissenschaften zu Göttingen.
 [Teilband 3] Beiträge zur Gelehrtengeschichte Göttingens.
 Berlin: Weidmann, 1901, S. 391–494; digitised version (also published separately). – Information about Blumenbach’s academic career and his colleagues at Göttingen University and about the history of his collections after his death.